 Bank holidays are always on a Monday, right?
-Not in 2020.
+(Well, not counting Good Friday.)
+But there’s a big change coming in 2020.
 The UK government are moving the early May bank holiday, so instead of taking place on Monday 4th May, it will now happen on Friday 8th May 2020.
 This is so the bank holiday will coincide with the 75th anniversary of VE day – the day when the Allies accepted Nazi Germany’s surrender in Europe.
 For most people it’s good – or at least, not troublesome – news; but for anyone getting married in May 2020, this could prove disastrous.

 The date change could affect many couples.
 Image | Getty